 | Pattern matching (Semgrep) | Known vulnerability patterns, custom rules | Novel attack vectors |

-The Drift Protocol exploit ($285M, Q1 2026) involved governance key compromise — something no static tool would catch, though AI analysis of admin privilege patterns could have flagged the risk surface.
-Classic reentrancy bugs, by contrast, are textbook cases that static analysis flags instantly.
+Governance key compromise — like the attack pattern seen in the Drift Protocol incident — is something no static tool would catch, though AI analysis of admin privilege patterns could flag the risk surface.
+Classic reentrancy bugs, by contrast, are textbook cases that static analysis catches immediately.

-Where this is going: scanning with 2-3 engines is no longer "nice to have."
-It's the minimum for any contract holding real value.
-ContractScan already runs five engines in parallel (Slither, Mythril, Semgrep, Aderyn, and AI).
-The next step is smarter synthesis — not just merging results, but using cross-engine correlation to reduce false positives and elevate findings that multiple engines agree on.
+Where this is going: scanning with 2-3 engines is no longer optional for any contract holding real value.
+ContractScan runs five engines in parallel (Slither, Mythril, Semgrep, Aderyn, and AI).
+The next step is smarter synthesis — cross-engine correlation to reduce false positives and surface findings that multiple engines agree on.

 Trend 2: AI Moves Beyond Pattern Matching

-Early AI integration in security tools was essentially "run GPT on the findings list."
-That's table stakes now.
-The real value of AI in security analysis is catching things that rule-based tools fundamentally cannot:
+Early AI integration in security tools was little more than "run GPT on the findings list."
+That approach is table stakes now.
+The actual value of AI in security analysis is catching things that rule-based tools structurally cannot:

 - Business logic violations: a lending protocol that allows borrowing without sufficient collateral under specific state combinations